Tkvmaster/NYC-Taxi-Fare-Prediction/README.md

 # NYC-Taxi-Fare-Prediction
-NYC Taxi Fare Prediction using xgboost, lgbm, dnn

-This repository is is the solution of the Kaggle competition <a href = "https://www.kaggle.com/c/new-york-city-taxi-fare-prediction">NYC Taxi Fare Prediction</a?.
+This repository is is the solution of the Kaggle competition <a href = "https://www.kaggle.com/c/new-york-city-taxi-fare-prediction">NYC Taxi Fare Prediction</a>.
 I've used only 2% of the the data for processing.

 ## Steps